 Developmental and Social Psychology

-This module covers the influences of nature and nurture on human development.
+This module covers the influences of nature and nurture on human development, including exploring how these influence children’s communicative and language development.
 You will gain practical experience of conducting social psychological research, and examine the implications of research for education, policy, and clinical practice.

 Optional modules - choose two from: